Foul Drainage Design

 Where sites are situated above aquifers, there may be strict requirements on the quality of effluent and the methods used to dispose of it.
 The EA may ask for further information during the consideration of the consent and this can lead to delays in the process.
 The EA agree to determine a consent application within a period of 4 months but this is often extended on difficult sites.

 If ground conditions are considered unsuitable to accept the effluent it will be necessary to look at discharge to a water course.
 This can be in the form of a ditch, stream or river and again the quality of effluent will need to be suitable for the receiving environment and various investigations may be requested by the EA, such as confirming that the watercourse has water throughout the year.
+For a treatment plant you will need a soakaway test to BS6297.

 What is a section S106 or sewer connection?